vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-io-documentation-making-your-new-app-version-publicly-available/vtex-io-documentation-promoting-a-workspace-to-master.md

 ## Before you start

-Before proceeding any further, make sure the app you are about to publish has been [deployed](https://developers.vtex.com/docs/guides/vtex-io-documentation-deploying-the-app-stable-version).
+Before proceeding any further, make sure your app has been [published](https://developers.vtex.com/docs/guides/vtex-io-documentation-publishing-an-app) in the workspace you are about to promote.

 Also, remember that when you promote a workspace to master, your changes are applied to all workspaces of the current account.
 Hence, if you are promoting a new version of the [Store Theme app](https://developers.vtex.com/docs/guides/vtex-io-documentation-3-settingyourstoretheme) to master, make sure to complete all the necessary adjustments to store content in Site Editor and to your code beforehand.